 This tool has been designed to perform the vertical vibrations caused by several means of transportation such as a train, a plane or a ship, among others.
 This system can be installed inside a climate chamber, which allows for the performance of tests under real environmental conditions as well. innWave vertical vibration stands out, among other things, for having a servo-hydraulic vibration system and for the dynamic force of the vertical actuator of up to 45 kN.

 Simulates the horizontal impacts caused by several means of transportation, which affect the safety and stability of the load.
-This machine also allows for testing of the horizontal accelerations and decelerations that take place in these vehicles. innShock is available as an electric or a hydraulic machine, possesses an impact platform of up to 1400 x 1800 mm (55” x 71”) and accommodates a maximum load of up to 2000 kg (4,400 lb.).
+This machine also allows testing horizontal accelerations and decelerations that take place in these vehicles. innShock is available as an electric or a hydraulic machine, possesses an impact platform of up to 1400 x 1800 mm (55” x 71”) and accommodates a maximum load of up to 2000 kg (4,400 lb.).

 This machine is designed to measure the protective capabilities of freights when they suffer a horizontal pressure and vertical motions during storage. innClamp is an electric machine that allows for the testing of packages of 400 to 2000 mm (15 ¾” to 78 ¾”) in size.
 Additionally, it offers a constant-frequency movement when applying compression and is controlled by a touchscreen.

 In addition to the separate machines, at Safe Load we also have a pack known as innAmazon which is composed of all the necessary machines to accomplish the Amazon ISTA test.
 The Amazon Lab equipment family is made up of 5 systems that can reproduce the procedures of the ISTA 6-Amazon.com-SIOC and ISTA 6-Amazon.com-OB tests outlined in the ISTA standards.
-This includes the following machines:

 All of these machines allow for simulating the ISTA testing, but also other existing procedures.
 All existing standards have been taken into account when designing this equipment, always with a focus on the most stringent.
 Thanks to these tools, any company can attain a fully optimized packaging for its supply chain, thereby saving costs in packaging material and losses during transportation.